8 Natural Ways to Reduce Tick Exposure This Season

 8 Natural Ways to Reduce Tick Exposure this Season.

 It’s almost the time of year in the northeast when we all get to enjoy the outdoors again.
 Exhilarating after months of cabin fever!
 But most of us have one nagging fear these days about time spent in nature and that is, “how do I reduce my tick exposure?
 Preferably to zero?”
-After a decade and of working as an organic landscaper, this is something I’ve had to struggle with a whole lot.
-So here’s a list of my eight top suggestions to naturally avoid ticks this year- and every year.
-It’s not an exhaustive list, but it includes the strategies I personally use.
-I would love to hear what everybody else does in the comments.*
+After almost 2 decades of organic landscaping, this is something we’ve had to struggle with a whole lot.
+So here’s a list of our eight top suggestions to naturally avoid ticks this year- and every year.
+It’s not an exhaustive list.
+But it includes the strategies roadtested personally by our team.
+We would love to hear what everybody else does in the comments!

 #1.
 Break up the Lawn Monoculture.